 QUESTIONS, ASSISTANCE, AND SUGGESTIONS

-If you need technical assistance with the online application process, please call Barbara Bach at email@example.com> or (907) 297-2825, or toll-free 1-877-366-2700, or email at firstname.lastname@example.org.
+Thank you for your application!
+If you have feedback, suggestions for improvements, or need technical assistance regarding the online application, please contact Barbara Bach at email@example.com> or (907) 297-2825, or toll-free 1-877-366-2700

-If you have questions about the Artist Residency program or the application process, please call (907) 297-2700; or toll-free in Alaska 1-877-366-2700; or email email@example.com.
+If you have questions about the Artist Residency program or the application process, please call (907) 297-2700, or toll-free in Alaska 1-877-366-2700,or email firstname.lastname@example.org.